 - Put all extra money toward the smallest payment

 - Once the smallest balance is paid off roll that payment and the extra to the next smallest debt

 - Once you get to the last debt, all the payments and extra is going to the one debt to pay it off quickly

-Studies have proven this is the fastest and most effective method for paying off debt.
+Studies have proven that the debt snowball method is the fastest and most effective method for paying off debt.
 It gives you the motivation and satisfaction of the quick wins and helps you change your behavior.

 It has to suck enough that you learn from your behavior so hopefully you don’t do it again.

 Being consumer debt-free is not easy.
 If it was, more people would do it.
 But it is so worth it.
-The debt-snowball helps you get there fast and efficiently while changing your behavior.
+The debt-snowball helps you pay off debt fast and efficiently while changing your behavior.